CraftAcademy/bookingz_client/README.md

 ```
 $ bower install
 ```
-after installation, fire up the ionic server and checkout the app:
+After installation, fire up the ionic server and run the app:

-Note the spelling(it IS supposed to be `serve`)
 ```
 $ ionic serve
 ```